top of page

 Fred's doubts swam around the creative process, but doubts aren’t limited to tasks or projects; they can affect everyday life and be found in small and trivial moments, regardless of the scale or subject.

 In this process, we may find that not all doubts are malicious.
 Some are valid, posing questions and issues to solve, inspiring innovation and creativity, protecting us from danger, and presenting possible outcomes before we act.
-However, a divided mind filled with noise makes distinguishing between destructive and constructive thoughts difficult.
+However, a divided mind filled with noise makes it difficult to distinguish between destructive and constructive thoughts.
 Discerning doubts can require time and patience.

 Mr. Rogers would sing a song on his show, "I Like To Take My Time."
 It was a simple song with a soothing melody.
 As is my usual way of singing songs to my children, I changed the words but kept the melody.